Margaret Lee Chadwick: Books

 Chadwick wrote three nonfiction books.
 The first, Looking at the Sunset Upside Down: The Autobiography of Margaret Lee Chadwick, was released in 1976 by Omega Books.

 In 1978, Anchor Press released A Dipperful of Humanity: The Chadwick Adventure in Education about the Chadwick School.

 Her third book, The Lee Family of Spanish Fork, Utah, was released in paperback by Anchor Press in 1979.
 It outlined Chadwick's Utah heritage.

 Personal life

 Her husband died at age 77 on August 13, 1970.
-Chadwick, called “Aunt Maggie” by her students, died at 91 on May 2, 1984.
+Chadwick, called "Aunt Maggie" by her students, died at 91 on May 2, 1984.
 She was the grandmother of actress and singer Kate Morgan Chadwick.
+She was portrayed by Priscilla Pointer in 1981 film Mommie Dearest.